 Some imaging, most notably ultrasounds, can occasionally detect endometriosis in some places, but they aren’t always accurate and the only true diagnosis is with a surgery.
 Some signs that endo may be the culprit are heavy periods, pelvic pain and cramping during your period and other symptoms worsening around the time of the period.

 For both conditions, there is a huge pelvic floor and musculoskeletal component.

 In endometriosis, it’s really important to note that the amount and location of the endometriosis have almost no correlation to symptoms.
-That’s a huge thing to understand – you can have a lot of endometriosis and no symptoms at all, or only a small amount and have extremely bad symptoms.
+That’s a huge thing to understand – unlike interstitial cystitis, you can have a lot of endometriosis and no symptoms at all, or only a small amount of dysfunction in your endometrial tissue and have extremely bad symptoms.

 What’s actually more correlated with symptoms are the tender and trigger points in the muscles and fascia of the abdomen and the pelvic floor.
 These often serve as the primary pain generators.
 They’re the reason that many women continue to experience their symptoms, even after ‘successful’ surgeries.

 For interstitial cystitis, pelvic floor physical therapy is the most proven treatment for IC and the only treatment option given an evidence grade of ‘A’ by the American Urological Association in their IC Guidelines.
 Less information is available for pelvic PT and endometriosis, and we’re hoping for more research in that area, but we do know that the trigger and tender points addressed by pelvic physical therapy are major pain drivers for endo and we see patients in the clinic get better without surgery or medication, simply from working on these areas.